 For a brief respite from the city, Kuala Lumpur Lake Gardens (Taman Tasik Perdana) is green and verdant with resident monkeys.

 Kuala Lumpur climate

 KL’s equatorial climate is hot and humid throughout the year with lots of rain.
-Daytime temperatures are usually in the 30s (Celsius) and nights in the 20s.
+Daytime temperatures are usually in the 30 degrees Celsius range and nights in the 20s.
 The relative humidity averages 90 per cent.
 Although rain is common, it is usually in the form of a quick shower.
 The exception is the monsoon season, from November through February, with torrential downpours and strong winds along the east coast of Malaysia.
 June and July usually have the least amount of rain.

 Getting around Kuala Lumpur

 Public transport and taxis are the way to go in Kuala Lumpur.
 The monorail and light rails are both fast and easy to figure out.
 Take the KL Monorail to get to the main shopping and hotel districts or the Putra LRT to get to Chinatown.

 Taxis can be hailed or picked up at stands.
 Note that calling for a taxi will cost you a surcharge.
 There is also a surcharge for late-night and early-morning trips.
 Don’t worry about finding a taxi; there are tons, unless it’s a rush hour or it’s raining.
 Make sure your driver is clear on your destination, that he knows how to get there and that the meter is turned on.